Big Brother 11 (American season): Summary

 On Day 4, HouseGuests competed in the "Big Brother Rave" Have-Not competition.
-For this competition, HouseGuests were required to construct a series of pipes to spell out the word "Have" while neon "Rave Juice" flowed through the piping.
-If done correctly, the pipes would cause the juice to spill onto a wheel and cause it to spin; the last team to complete the task would be the Have-Nots for the week.
-The Brains clique lost the competition, meaning Chima, Michele, and Ronnie were the Have-Nots for the week.
+For this competition, HouseGuests were required to construct a series of pipes to spell the word "Have" while neon "Rave Juice" flowed through the piping.
+If done correctly, the pipes would cause the juice to spill onto a wheel and make it spin; the last team to complete the task would be the Have-Nots for the week.
+The Brains clique lost, meaning Chima, Michele, and Ronnie were the Have-Nots for the week.
 This greatly upset Chima, who stated on numerous occasions afterwards that she was debating walking from the game.
-Jessie took an immediate dislike to Laura, and hoped to put her up, though his clique members attempted to convince him that Lydia should be evicted that week.
-Due to Ronnie refusing to be nominated as a pawn, Chima later agreed to be nominated as a pawn.
-On Day 5, Jessie chose to nominate Chima and Lydia for eviction, with Lydia being his target for eviction.
-Worried they might not have the votes to keep Chima, Jessie and Russell formed an alliance with Laura in attempt to get her to evict Lydia.
+Jessie took an immediate dislike to Laura and hoped to put her up, though his clique members attempted to convince him that Lydia should be evicted that week.
+Due to Ronnie refusing to be nominated as a pawn, Chima agreed to be the pawn.
+On Day 5, Jessie nominated Chima and Lydia for eviction, with Lydia his target for eviction.
+Worried they might not have the votes to keep Chima, Jessie and Russell formed an alliance with Laura in an attempt to get her to evict Lydia.
 When picking players for the Power of Veto competition, Russell, Natalie, and Jeff were selected to compete for the Power of Veto; Casey was selected to host.
 On Day 7, HouseGuests competed in the "Pop Goes the Veto!"
 Power of Veto competition.
-For this competition, HouseGuests had to pop "pimples" on an over-sized face, with various Scrabble tiles inside of them.
-The HouseGuests would collect tiles and attempt to spell a word with their collected tiles; the HouseGuest with the longest correctly spelled word would win the Power of Veto.
-Russell was the winner of the Power of Veto.
+For this competition, HouseGuests had to pop "pimples" on an over-sized face, with various Scrabble tiles inside them.
+The HouseGuests would collect tiles and attempt to spell a word with their collected tiles; the HouseGuest with the longest correctly spelled word won the Power of Veto.
+Russell was the winner of the Power of Veto with “shotgun.”
 Following the competition, Jeff engaged in numerous arguments with Russell and Natalie, causing a rift in their clique.
-In an attempt to save herself, Lydia attempted to convince Russell and Jessie to backdoor Braden that week by taking her off the block as a way to hurt Jeff.
-Russell later told Ronnie that this was the plan, with Ronnie telling Braden, Jeff, and Jordan about the plan.
-On Day 9, Russell chose to use the Power of Veto to remove Lydia from the block, with Braden being nominated in her place.
-Following Braden's nomination, Jordan and Laura began campaigning to get the votes for him to stay, and appeared to have themselves, Casey, Jeff, Michele, and Ronnie in agreement; Ronnie, however, was playing both sides and had no intention of keeping Braden in the game.
+In an attempt to save herself, Lydia tried to convince Russell and Jessie to backdoor Braden by taking her off the block as a way to hurt Jeff.
+Russell told Ronnie that this was the plan, with Ronnie telling Braden, Jeff, and Jordan about the plan.
+On Day 9, Russell used the Power of Veto to remove Lydia from the block, with Braden nominated in her place.
+Following Braden's nomination, Jordan and Laura began campaigning to get the votes for him to stay and appeared to have themselves, Casey, Jeff, Michele, and Ronnie in agreement; Ronnie, however, was playing both sides and had no intention of keeping Braden in the game.
 On Day 12, Braden became the first HouseGuest to be evicted from the house when Jessie cast the tie-breaker vote in Chima's favor.